adfresca/sdk-unity/README.md

 (Android Only)

-With In-App-Purchase Tracking , you can analyze all the purchases of your users, and use it for targeting specific user segment to display your campaigns. (targeting feature is coming soon)
+With in-app-purchase tracking, you can track all the in-app purchases, and use them for targeting specific user segments to display your campaigns.

 There are two types of purchases you can track with our SDK.

-1. **Actual Item Purchase Tracking:**  the purchases made by real money.
-For example, user purchased 'USD 1.99' to get 'Gold 100' cash item.
+1. **Actual Item Purchase Tracking:**  purchases made with real money.
+For example, a user purchased a 'Gold 100' item with 'USD 1.99'.
-2. **Virtual Item Purchase Tracking:** the purchases made by virtual money.
-For example, user purchased 'Gold 10' to get 'Rocket Launcher' item
+2. **Virtual Item Purchase Tracking:** purchases made with virtual money.
+For example, a user purchased 'Rocket Launcher' item with 'Gold 10'.

-You don't need to write down any item list manually.
-All the Items tracked by SDK are automatically added to our dashboard.
-To see the list of item, go to 'Overview > Settings > In-App Items' page in our dashboard.
+You don't need to manually write down an item list.
+Our SDK tracks all purchases and any items included in the purchases are automatically added to our dashboard.
+To see the list of items, go to 'Overview > Settings > In-App Items' page in our dashboard.

-Let's get started to implement SDK codes with examples below.
+Let's get started by implementing SDK codes with the examples below.

 ### Actual Item Tracking

-The purchase of 'Actual Item' is made with the store's billing library such as Google Play Billing.
-When your user purchased the item successfully, simply create Purchase object and use LogPurchase() method.
+You will use app stores' billing library such as Google Play Billing for purchases of 'Actual Item.'
+When users purchase an item successfully, simply create Purchase object and use LogPurchase() method.

-Example 1: When you implement 'purchase succeeded' event in Unity
+Example 1: Implementing 'purchase succeeded' event in Unity
 ```cs
 AdFresca.Purchase purchase = new AdFresca.PurchaseBuilder(AdFresca.Purchase.Type.ACTUAL_ITEM)
   .WithItemId("gold100")